martyncoup/gridkit/README.md

 ## 🌟 Browser Support

-GridFlow works in all modern browsers that support CSS Grid:
+GridKit works in all modern browsers that support CSS Grid:

 - ✅ Chrome 57+
 - ✅ Firefox 52+